kissmetrics/km-support/_posts/2012-10-19-funnels-vs-metrics.md

 * If you use a funnel report, visits from both members and anonymous/non-members are counted, potentially inflating the Visited Site number and lowering the conversion rate.
 * If you use a metric, the people who have already signed up are not counted.
 It is calculated as:

 (All the people who Visited Site in the time period AND whose first Signed Up event occurred after this Visited Site)

 divided by

-(The people who Visited Site in the time period, EXCLUDING people who have already "converted" before the metric's range)
+(The people who Visited Site in the time period, EXCLUDING people whose first ever 'Signed Up' event occurred prior to the first Visited Site inside the date range.)